Renault Kwid: Dacia Spring Electric

 In October 2019, Gilles Normand, head of the EV department in Renault, indicated that a version of City K-ZE to be exported to the European market was in the works, under the internal code BBG.
 On 3 March 2020, the Romanian car manufacturer Dacia—Renault's budget-car subsidiary in Europe—unveiled a concept car of K-ZE for that market, under the name of Dacia Spring Electric.
 It was intended to be presented at the 2020 Geneva Motor Show.
 However, once the entire show was cancelled due to COVID-19 pandemic, it was presented via web live stream.
 The concept had a grey body colour enhanced with neon orange accents on the rims, the door handles, the mirrors and the grille.

 The production model of Spring Electric was presented at Renault EWAYS conference on 15 October 2020.
 To meet European safety standards, Spring Electric has been reengineered, featuring a reinforced chassis, six airbags and other assistance systems.
 There were also changes in powertrain, with the single electric motor now being powered by a 27.4 kWh lithium-ion battery, instead of the 26.8 kWh in the Chinese model; permitting a claimed range of 230 km on the combined WLTP cycle.

 Their sales began in March 2021.
 At its introduction, it was the cheapest electric car in Europe.
 The Spring Electric was also the second most popular model of electric car exported from China in the first eight months of 2021—only behind Tesla Model 3—with a total of 17,398 units sold in that period.
 Car-sharing services and cargo utility versions were also launched later in 2021.
 The deliveries for companies started in early 2021, while for private customers in autumn of 2021.

+2022 refresh

 The 2023 Spring Electric, launched in June 2022 alongside all the other Dacia models, had a slight facelift on the front grille and a new badge on the rear, featuring the new Dacia logo and branding.
-The least expensive version for consumers now starts at € in France, € after subsidies.

 It has a 33 kW motor and weighs 970 kg, allowing it to carry four people.